w3f/polkadot-wiki/docs/learn/learn-validator.md

 ## Block Authors

-There are validators on the Relay Chain who participate in the consensus mechanism to produce the relay chain blocks based on validity statements from other validators.
+There are validators on the relay chain who participate in the consensus mechanism to produce the relay chain blocks based on validity statements from other validators.
 These validators are called block authors, they are selected by [BABE](./learn-consensus.md/#block-production-babe) and can note up to one backable candidate for each parachain to include in the relay chain.
 A backable candidate included in the relay chain is considered _backed_ in that fork of the chain.

-In a Relay Chain block, block authors will only include [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) that have a parent candidate receipt in an earlier Relay Chain block.
+In a relay chain block, block authors will only include [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) that have a parent candidate receipt in an earlier relay chain block.
 This ensures the parachain follows a valid chain.
 Also, the block authors will only include a receipt for which they have an erasure coding chunk, ensuring that the system can perform the next round of availability and validity checks.